keymanapp/keyboards/README.md

 ### Keyboard Help Documentation

-If the guides are not enough to provide you a completed keyboard, don't be afriad to explore the main keyboard help page! <https://help.keyman.com/developer/keyboards/>
+If the guides are not enough to provide you a completed keyboard, don't be afraid to explore the main keyboard help page! <https://help.keyman.com/developer/keyboards/>

 ## Building Keyboards